Hockey Champions Trophy Bangladesh: Player acquisition, squad composition and salaries

 The term of a player contract is one year, with the franchise having the option to extend the contract.

 Players draft

 Six franchises can choose only a single player each from the list of icons after which the remaining players will drop down to the A+ category, where 15 players already feature.
 Unsold players from the A+ category will fall to A and so on.
 Teams are allowed to sign a maximum of 13 local players [one icon, two A+, three A, four B and three C], one direct signing and four foreign players to round out an 18-man squad.

 Venue

-All matches will played at Maulana Bhasani Hockey Stadium in Dhaka, Bangladesh.
+All matches will be played at Maulana Bhasani Hockey Stadium in Dhaka, Bangladesh.

 Teams

 On 8 September 2022 Bangladesh Hockey Federation have announced the name of participating teams.